peerlibrary/peerlibrary/README.md

 ### Debug mode ###

-To run PeerLibrary in debug mode, you can run it with debug settings:
+To run PeerLibrary in the debug mode, you can run it with debug settings:

     mrt --settings=settings-debug.json

+The debug mode currently does not do much, just shows how Meteor is redrawing browser content.
+So unless you are trying to optimize PeerLibrary browser content redrawing performance, there is no need to run in the debug mode.

 Contributing
 ------------